- August 17, 2020

 Chart Patterns Fail

-• The pattern can also fail and we typically consider it failed if price breaks above the right shoulder.
+- The pattern can also fail and we typically consider it failed if the price breaks above the right shoulder.
 When that happens we will most likely have entered a consolidation or resumed the uptrend.

-• It can be difficult at times to spot head and shoulders patterns on a chart, usually because we look for them in the wrong places.
+- It can be difficult at times to spot head and shoulder patterns on a chart, usually because we look for them in the wrong places.
 You will only find these patterns at the end of a trend so don’t bother looking for them during a price consolidation or in very choppy markets.

-• Make sure that there was a clear pattern of higher highs and higher lows before considering a change in trend.
+- Make sure that there is a clear pattern of higher highs and higher lows before considering a change in trend.

 As a chart pattern, identifying them can be subjective and that is why I prefer to use a higher timeframe such as the daily chart and above for reversal structures such as the head and shoulders.
 I can then use other parts of a trading strategy to take trading opportunities in the new direction.